Hi there! Welcome to Almost Practical.

 So, allow me to extend a warm welcome.

-If you like learning about useful ways to make your life more efficient, be sure to follow along by subscribing to the Almost Practical newsletter.
+If you like learning about useful ways to make your life more efficient, don’t forget to subscribe to the Almost Practical newsletter.